dcycle/tdj-data/README.md

 Step 2:

-    cd ~/Desktop && git clone https://github.com/dcycle/starterkit-drupal8site.git
+    cd ~/Desktop && git clone https://github.com/dcycle/tdj-d8.git
     cd ~/Desktop/starterkit-drupal8site && ./scripts/deploy.sh

-Step 3: Click on the login link at the end of the command line output and enjoy a fully installed Drupal 8 environment.
+Step 3: Click on the login link at the end of the command line output and enjoy a fully installed Drupal 8 environment for the Terre des jeunes project.

 HTTPS quickstart
 -----